-Mike Lowe is a two-time Emmy winner, an 18-time Emmy nominee, and an Edward R. Murrow award winner.
+Mike Lowe is an 11-time Emmy winner, a 40-time Emmy nominee, an Edward R. Murrow award winner, and National Mark of Excellence (SPJ) award winner.

 He joined FOX6 in March of 2008 as a general assignment reporter.